continued …

 On the second sortie (3 aircraft) combat seems to have taken place with Typhoons and Typhoon Bombers.
 2 aircraft reported that they had received hits, one pilot being wounded, but were able to reach base, possibly Évreux or Bernay.

-Large forces of Typhoons were indeed operating against targets in France that day but there is no record of their engaging in any combat with Bf 109s, let alone registering a “damaged” claim, so quite what happened — if anything — remains unresolved.
+Large forces of Typhoons were indeed operating against targets in France that day but there is no record of their engaging in any combat with Bf 109s, let alone registering a “damaged” claim, while German statistics record an aircraft of 4.(F)/123 damaged on operations but not by enemy action, so quite what happened remains unresolved.

 Pairs of aircraft were detected over the Channel around midday and early in the evening but none appears to have ventured overland.
 Further east, two Bf 109s of 4.(F)/123 made an unproductive flight south of Beachy Head and two from the 5.
 Staffel saw a 20-strong convoy in the Thames Estuary.
 It was perhaps the latter pair which brought back the report pasted into a Fremde Heere West (military intelligence) file (my emphasis):